 In addition to his screenwriting endeavors, Alex has been a speaker and moderator for multiple TV writing live events and conventions – including WonderCon and the Austin Film Festival.

-In 2008, he launched TV CALLING, a website dedicated to television writing.
+In 2008, Alex launched TV CALLING, a website dedicated to television writing.
 The site covers topics ranging from content about the craft (specs, pilots, outlines, etc.) to the business (breaking in, representation, sustaining a career, etc).

 With over 25,000 monthly visitors, TV CALLING is one of the most widely followed sources on the TV writing industry.
 His Spec Script lists, TV Writer’s Roadmap, and TV writing breakdowns, have become go-to resources for professional and emerging screenwriters around the world.

-For five years and 200+ episodes, PAPER TEAM has given screenwriters of all levels the tools and knowledge to navigate the television industry.
+For seven years and 200+ episodes, PAPER TEAM has given screenwriters of all levels the tools and knowledge to navigate the television industry.
 The show alternates between topics on the business and craft of writing, plus has featured many popular TV writers and hosted multiple successful live events.